GaloisInc/daedalus/docs-src/source/tutorial/getting-started.rst

-Our goal now is to provide a DaeDaLus specification for this format, so that we may parse well-formed PPM values into semantic values for further processing in Haskell or C++ (you might imagine we are writing a program to transform images represented in this PPM format.)
+Our goal now is to provide a DaeDaLus specification for this format, so that we may parse well-formed PPM values into semantic values for further processing in Haskell or C++ (you might imagine we are writing a program to transform images represented in this PPM format).
 Here it is:

 .. literalinclude:: ../../build/downloads/source/examples/plain-ppm.ddl
     :language: DaeDaLus